 7 Steps You Should Take After a Car Accident

 Our experienced New York City car accident attorneys have provided the following information to help you know what to do after a collision in New York.
 By following these steps, you can make better decisions to help protect yourself and build a convincing property damage and injury case, if necessary:

-If possible, move your car to a safe location while you’re waiting for help to arrive.
-If your car is not operational, move away from the road until an ambulance gets there.
+If possible, move your car to a safe location while waiting for help to arrive.
+If your car is not operational, move away from the road until an ambulance arrives.

 You should also check on the occupants of other vehicles to inform the 911 operator of the medical care required.
 Determining the severity of everyone’s injuries will ensure they send the appropriate personnel to the scene.

 2. Exchange Information

 Another law requires that you provide the following information to the investigating officer:

 - Vehicle registration